 The Osteopathy Board of Australia (the Board) has announced that the national registration fee for osteopaths for 2016/17 has been reduced.

-The Board has reduced the registration fee to $386, which is $30 less than in the previous year.
-The new fee will apply from 9 September 2015 and cover the registration period for most practitioners of 1 December 2015 to 30 November 2016
+The Board has reduced the registration fee to $376, which is $10 less than in the previous year.
+The annual renewal fee will apply from 1 September 2016 and cover the registration period for most practitioners of 1 December 2016 to 30 November 2017.

 A full fee schedule, including the fee arrangements for practitioners whose principal place of practice is NSW, will be published on the Board’s website.